 - That a specific percentage of the individual’s employment have been connected to U.S. funding.

 The Department of Defense (DOD) has also an email address the DOD employees may use to make P1 and P2 referrals, email@example.com.
 The DOD has indicated that the email is for DOD employees only and there is currently no process or email for Afghans to directly request P1 or P2 referrals from the DOD.
-If you are not in touch with your employer in Afghanistan, you can also contact a U.S. government official who know about your work and the U.S.-funded contract or grant that employed you.
+If you are not in touch with your employer in Afghanistan, you can also contact a U.S. government official who knows about your work and the U.S.-funded contract or grant that employed you.

 Eligible family members

 If you are eligible for the P-2 program, your employer can refer:

 - Your spouse